Search for a new neutral gauge boson produced in association with one or two b jets and decaying into a pair of muons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

-The SR data agree with the background predictions within the uncertainties.
-We report limits on the inclusive cross section times branching fraction, as well as limits for individual production processes primarily based on the flavors and multiplicities (\PQb and \PQs) of the initial-state radiation (ISR) for model-independent interpretation.
+We report limits on the product of inclusive cross section and branching fraction.
+Acceptance times efficiency for individual production processes, primarily based on the flavors and multiplicities (\PQb and \PQs) of the initial-state radiation (ISR), are listed in Tables \ref{tab:Acceptance_0b1}--\ref{tab:Acceptance_2s}, such that the limits can be reinterpreted for any model based on these processes.
 Contributions from other jet flavors (light-flavor and charm quarks) are not considered for the categorization, as they do not couple to the \PZpr boson in the model considered.

 The \mll distributions corresponding to the reconstructed dilepton masses in the 1- and 2-jet categories, combined over all three data-taking years, are shown in Fig. \ref{fig:DiLepMassFinal}, along with a few simulated \PZpr boson signal masses.
 Limits are based on the background estimation from control samples in data.
-The dominant background in the low-mass range of \SR is DY production, while in all other areas of the \mll distribution \ttbar dominates, for either SR. Single top quark background contributes at the 5 to 10\% level and rarer diboson backgrounds have sub-percent contributions.
+The dominant background in the low-mass range of \SR\ is DY production, while in all other areas of the \mll distribution \ttbar dominates, for either SR. Single top quark background contributes at the 5 to 10\% level and rarer diboson backgrounds have sub-percent contributions.

 The total background shape and normalization have been estimated based on CRs in data, as described in Section \ref{sec:BackgroundEstimation}.
 Asymptotic limits at 95\% confidence level (\CL) \cite{Cowan_2011} are set for \PZpr boson masses between 125 and 350\GeV, with corresponding reconstructed mass peak widths ranging from 1.7 to 7.2\GeV.
-The data compared to the ABCD method background predictions are shown in Figs. \ref{fig:SR1} and \ref{fig:SR2} for \SR and \SRTwo, and for each data taking year separately.
+The data compared to the ABCD method background predictions are shown in Figs. \ref{fig:SR1} and \ref{fig:SR2} for \SR\ and \SRTwo, and for each data taking year separately.